 Sheehan scholarships are one-time awards to outstanding juniors majoring in biology.
 Each award is applied directly to the recipient's tuition in their senior year.
 Awards are typically in the $2,000-$4,500 range.

 Applicants for the Sheehan scholarship must be junior (i.e., third year) biology majors with both an overall and a science GPA of 3.75 or higher.
 Each recipient will be selected primarily on the basis of academic standing and an essay on a bioethical issue.
-Other factors, including financial need and/or engagement in community service and academically-related activities may be included in the selection process.
+Engagement in community service and academically-related activities may also be included in the selection process.